Meredith Baxter: Career

-Since 2000

 In 2005, she began appearing in television commercials for Garden State Life Insurance Company.
 In 2006, she temporarily co-hosted—with Matt Lauer—Today, the NBC morning news and talk show.
 In 2007, she made a guest appearance on What About Brian, an ABC drama series.
-That same year, she also made several appearances as the dying mother of Detective Lilly Rush on Cold Case, a CBS police procedural series.
+That same year, she also made several appearances as the dying mother of Detective Lilly Rush in Cold Case, a CBS police procedural series.
 In recent years, Baxter created a skin care line called Meredith Baxter Simple Works, which raises funds for Baxter's breast cancer research foundation.

 Baxter was the guest speaker at the 2008 Southern Commencement for National University in La Jolla, California, and was awarded an honorary doctoral degree from the university.

 On March 1, 2011, Baxter's memoir, titled Untied, was published.
 In the book, she details her early life, her unhappy and in some cases abusive marriages, her struggles with and recovery from alcoholism, and her realization that she is a lesbian.
 The book became a New York Times bestseller.

 She is also a spokesperson for the senior mobile service provider Consumer Cellular.
 She voiced the character "Elise Sr." in Dan Vs..
 In April 2013, it was announced that Baxter would be in the season 4 finale episode of Glee, along with Patty Duke, as a mentor to Darren Criss's character Blaine Anderson and Chris Colfer's character, Kurt Hummel.
 She also made a guest appearance on the ABC Family/Freeform series Switched at Birth as the widowed mother of Kathryn Kennish (portrayed by Lea Thompson).

 On August 4, 2014, producers announced that Baxter would be joining The Young and the Restless as Maureen, Nikki Newman's new drinking buddy, a "charming, intelligent, middle-class woman who has always aspired to a more privileged life than she has had".
 Baxter started appearing on the program on September 8.
 She also played the mother to "Stich" Raybourne and Kelly Andrews.

 Personal life

-Marriages and children

 Baxter has been married four times and has five children.